phalcon/documentation/docs/api/phalcon_http.md

 public function isSoap(): bool;
 ```

-Checks whether request has been made using SOAP
+Return whether the request has been made using SOAP

 #### `isTrace()` { #httprequestinterface-istrace }